2010–11 NHL season: NHL face-off

 The regular season also began in North America on October 7 with four additional games.
 In Canada, CBC's Hockey Night in Canada broadcast a double header featuring four Canadian teams.
 The first game saw the eastern Canadian Original Six-era rivalry rekindled, with the Toronto Maple Leafs hosting the Montreal Canadiens.
 This game was followed by the Battle of Alberta when the Calgary Flames visited the Edmonton Oilers.
 In the United States, both 2010 Stanley Cup Finalists were in action as well on Versus.
 Besides the previously mentioned Philadelphia Flyers-Pittsburgh Penguins game to open Consol Energy Center, the Stanley Cup champion Chicago Blackhawks played against the Colorado Avalanche at Pepsi Center in the nightcap.
 The Blackhawks had their home opener two nights later against their Central Division rivals, the Detroit Red Wings, and hoisted their first Stanley Cup championship banner in 49 years in a pre-game ceremony.

 The first NHL Face-off games goal was scored by Tim Brent of the Toronto Maple Leafs.

 Outdoor games

 2011 Winter Classic

 The Pittsburgh Penguins hosted the 2011 Bridgestone NHL Winter Classic playing the Washington Capitals at Heinz Field on January 1, 2011.
 The game was telecast on NBC in the USA and on CBC and RDS in Canada.
 The Washington Capitals won the game 3–1.
 The game was originally scheduled to be played at 1 pm.
-However, inclement weather in Pittsburgh forced the NHL to move the game into prime-time at 8 pm.
+However, rain in Pittsburgh forced the NHL to move the game by seven hours into prime-time at 8 pm.